 The information in a pupil's bursary file is entirely safe.
 It may be passed to an educational charity if we believe this may be helpful, but only with the parents' permission.
-Nobody else other than the the Master and / or Head Master, the Bursar and the Bursar's senior team will be allowed to see your file or know about the information contained in a pupil's bursary file.
-At the discretion of the the Master and / or Head Master, heads of year and / or housemasters may be made aware of those pupils in their care who are in receipt of bursary awards.
+Nobody else other than the the Master and / or Head Master, the Bursar & Chief Operating Officer and the Bursar & Chief Operating Officer's senior team will be allowed to see your file or know about the information contained in a pupil's bursary file.
+At the discretion of the Master and / or Head Master, then members of the Senior Management Team (WUS) / Senior Management Committee (WGS) heads of year and / or housemasters may be made aware of those pupils in their care who are in receipt of bursary awards.
 Underlying financial information is not shared in these circumstances.